dmlock/Harvey/README.md

 # Harvey
-I'm a 6 foot white rabbit that will automatically test your website for you.
+I'm an invisible 6 foot white rabbit that will automatically test your website for you.

-Uses selenium to drive browser sessions.
+I will use Selenium to drive browser sessions.
+I will log using Log4Net.